Heathrow Airport: Flight movements

 Aircraft destined for Heathrow are usually routed to one of four holding points.
 Air traffic controllers at Heathrow Approach Control (based in Swanwick, Hampshire) then guide the aircraft to their final approach, merging aircraft from the four holds into a single stream of traffic, sometimes as close as 2.5 NM apart.
 Considerable use is made of continuous descent approach techniques to minimise the environmental effects of incoming aircraft, particularly at night.
 Once an aircraft is established on its final approach, control is handed over to Heathrow Tower.

 When runway alternation was introduced, aircraft generated significantly more noise on departure than when landing, so a preference for westerly operations during daylight was introduced, which continues to this day.
 In this mode, aircraft take off towards the west and land from the east over London, thereby minimising the impact of noise on the most densely populated areas.
 Heathrow's two runways generally operate in segregated mode, whereby landings are allocated to one runway and takeoffs to the other.
-To further reduce noise nuisance, the use of runways 27R and 27L is swapped at 15:00 each day if the wind is from the west.
+To further reduce noise nuisance, the use of runways 27R and 27L is swapped at 15:00 local each day if the wind is from the west.
 When landings are easterly there is no alternation; 09L remains the landing runway and 09R the takeoff runway due to the legacy of the now rescinded Cranford Agreement, pending taxiway works to allow the roles to be reversed.
+As of 2025, Hillingdon Council are considering plans submitted by Heathrow Airport Limited for infrastructure works that would facilitate runway alternation during easterly operation.
 Occasionally, landings are allowed on the nominated departure runway, to help reduce airborne delays and to position landing aircraft closer to their terminal, reducing taxi times.

 Night-time flights at Heathrow are subject to restrictions.
 Between 23:00 and 04:00, the noisiest aircraft (rated QC/8 and QC/16) cannot be scheduled for operation.
 Also, during the night quota period (23:30–06:00) there are four limits: